lukevance/docs/docs/formulas/complex-data-types.md

 }
 ```

-Now, this presents a problem for us, because Workato input field mapping exist primary as key/value pairs.
+Now, this presents a problem for us, because Workato input field mapping exists primarily as key/value pairs.
 This required format is a primitive array of strings.
 This requires a complex data type (Array of Strings).

 To do this, simply toggle the **Tags** input field to formula mode, and form the required structure.
 This can be done in a few ways.